 It is true that BB-rated debt, which Eagle Point prioritizes in its business, hasn’t experienced as many defaults over the last two decades, but this is still an area that only the most experienced and risk tolerant investor should consider investing.

-Eagle Point also doesn’t have a very long track record, having gone public just last July, making it extremely difficult to answer how the company may perform in a recession.
+Eagle Point also doesn’t have a very long track record, making it extremely difficult to answer how the company may perform in a recession.